-However, despite of the positive trends observed in the Philippines Balikbayan market, it must also be noted that this segment is likely to face specific hurdles such as robust growth in e-commerce which is competing with Balikbayan boxes as people prefer to send the gifts online now.
-The rate of infrastructure development has lagged behind the expansion of the logistics and freight forwarding industry, reducing the pace of development and resulting in backlogs.
-The ports of Philippines have been clogged with unattended shipments which require customs and security clearances.
-Moreover, bans on delivery trucks for certain routes have acted as an add-on to the threats to this market.
+Despite of the positive trends observed in the Philippines Balikbayan Box market, it must also be noted that the segment is likely to face specific hurdles such as robust growth in e-Commerce, which is competing with Balikbayan Boxes as people prefer to send gifts online.

+Additionally, the rate of infrastructure development has lagged the expansion of the logistics and freight forwarding industry.
+This has reduced the pace of development which has resulted in backlogs.
+The ports of Philippines have been clogged with unattended shipments, which require customers and security clearances.